adonisjs/web-starter-kit/README.md

 # AdonisJS Web Starter Kit

-This repo contains an AdonisJS application tailored for building a server side rendered application using the [Edge template engine](https://edgejs.dev).
+This repo contains an AdonisJS application tailored for building a server-side rendered application using the [Edge template engine](https://edgejs.dev).

 ## What's included